Active Topology Inference using Network Coding

 \subsubsection{Simulation Results}

 Fig.~\ref{fig-binaryTreeSimul} shows the percentage of inference errors in each of the first two iterations (shown in Fig.~\ref{fig-binaryExample2} and Fig.~\ref{fig-binaryExample3}) as a function of $p$ and $M$.
 As expected, the probability of error is increasing with $p$, since packet losses may lead to the misclassification of a leaf to the incorrect component.
-For a fixed number of probes per iteration and fixed loss rate $p$, the error probability decreases with the iterations.
-Also the probability of error decreases rapidly with the number of probes $M$ per iteration: it decreases significantly even with $M=2,3$, even for large $p$, and becomes practically zero for $M\ge5$.\footnote{This second observation is due to the fact that {\em one} correctly received packet is sufficient for the correct operation of Alg.~\ref{alg-binaryLossy}. {\em E.g.,} if a node receives a mixture of $x_1$ and $x_2$ probes, it will be correctly assigned to component $\mathcal{L}_3$ even if some probes are lost.
-In contrast, methods that require each receiver to receive enough probe packets to infer the probability of loss rate associated with the network links with a certain accuracy, require a larger number of probes for statistical significance.}
+For a fixed number of probes per iteration and fixed loss rate $p$, the probability of error decreases with the iterations.
+It also decreases rapidly with the number of probes $M$ per iteration: it decreases significantly even with $M=2,3$, even for large $p$, and becomes practically zero for $M\ge5$.\footnote{This second observation is due to the fact that {\em one} correctly received packet is sufficient for the correct operation of Alg.~\ref{alg-binaryLossy}. {\em E.g.,} if a node receives a mixture of $x_1$ and $x_2$ probes, it will be correctly assigned to component $\mathcal{L}_3$ even if some probes are lost.
+In contrast, methods that require each receiver to receive enough packets to infer the loss rate associated with the network links with a certain accuracy, need a larger number of probes for statistical significance.}